-With Halloween just around the corner, it’s time for eCommerce merchants to start prepping and get ready for hordes of shoppers visiting your site.
-During these holiday seasons, your eCommerce site must stand out in order to be ahead of your competition.
+With Black Friday & Cyber Monday just around the corner, it’s time for eCommerce merchants to start prepping and get ready for hordes of shoppers visiting your site.
+It goes without saying that, in order to be ahead of your competition, your eCommerce site must stand out above the rest.

-As online merchants, holiday seasons are understandably a critical time for your business, which is why here at SimiCart we have complied a necessary checklist and tips for your eCommerce site.
+As online merchants, holiday seasons are understandably a critical time for your business, which is why here at SimiCart we have made a necessary checklist and tips for your eCommerce site.

 In an age when the sensible eCommerce merchants are shifting their attention to mobile users, maybe you should too.